wireless-broadband-alliance/wba-openroaming-portal/README.md

 - php bin/console doctrine:migrations:migrate
 ```

 5. **Load Initial Data**: Now we'll populate the database with the requested configuration data.
-This data it's located in "src/DataFixtures/SettingFixture.php".
+This data it'slocated in "src/DataFixtures/SettingFixture.php".
 Execute it use the following command:

 ```bash
 - php bin/console doctrine:fixtures:load